NHL, NHLPA agree on protocols to resume season - WHIZ News

 The agreement was first reported by TSN.

 The 47 pages of protocols outline the health and safety measures the league and players agreed to after several weeks of negotiations.
 Any player has until 5 p.m.
-EDT on Tuesday to notify his team if he’s choosing to opt out of participating in training camp and games.
+EDT on Tuesday to notify his team if he’s choosing to opt out of participating in training camp and games, with an additional deadline expected after ratification of the agreement.

 For those playing, each team is limited to 30 skaters and an unlimited amount of goaltenders for camp and total roster of up to 31 players for games.
 Each team is limited to 52 personnel in its game city, a group that must include two trainers, a doctor and compliance officer in addition players, coaches and management.